parsabsh/linux-notes/README.md

 ## View File Contents

 We have already learned the `cat` command to view files.
-Here, we introduce some more commads to do this.
+Here, we introduce some more commands to do this.

 **NOTE:** All of the following commands also work for multiple files.

 ### more

-This command is for better viewing long text files in terminal.
+This command is for better viewing long text files in the terminal.
 Using this command, we can view the file one page at a time.
 We can also move in the file with arrow keys.
-Some keys we can use in `more` command:
+Some keys we can use in the `more` command:

 - `space`: Next page
 - `enter`: Next line
 - `B`: Previous page
 - `=`: Current line number
-- `q`: Exit back to terminal
+- `q`: Exit back to the terminal

-If we want to display file beginning from line number `N`, we should open the file like this:
+If we want to display a file beginning from line number `N`, we should open the file like this:

 ```bash
 more +<N> example.txt